SouhirG/SAPA/README.md

 If you use SAPA for research purpose, please use the following citation:

     @inproceedings{gahbiche2012joint,
        	title={Joint Segmentation and POS Tagging for Arabic Using a CRF-based Classifier}, author={Gahbiche-Braham, Souhir and Bonneau-Maynard, H{\'e}lene and Lavergne, Thomas and Yvon, Fran{\c{c}}ois}, booktitle={Proc. of LREC’12},
+    	address = {Istanbul, Turkey},
+    	editor = {Nicoletta Calzolari (Conference Chair) and Khalid Choukri and Thierry Declerck and Mehmet Ugur Dogan and Bente Maegaard and Joseph Mariani and Jan Odijk and Stelios Piperidis}, publisher = {European Language Resources Association (ELRA)}, isbn = {978-2-9517408-7-7},
+    	language = {english}
     	pages={2107--2113},
     	year={2012}
     }